 Thanks to the new pension freedoms, over-55s have far more control over what to do with their pension pots.
 And that presents an opportunity for scammers.

 The Information Commissioner’s Office reported receiving more than 1,000 complaints about pension-related cold calls and texts in the month following the new rules.

 While the City of London Police estimate that at least £13.3 million was stolen from pension savings in 2015.

 If someone calls you out of the blue offering to help you access your pension, particularly if you're not yet 55, it's going to be a scam.

 Other scammers will target people over 55 with investment scams like the ones mentioned above in a bid to convince them to invest their pension money in a scam.

 They’ll pretend to be from Microsoft or some other big name, and talk you into downloading some form of software that allows the caller to access your computer, so that they can ‘remove the virus’.

-Bank account scams
+Bank account security breach scams